GabeStah/Airbrake.io/Copy/Language Page Rewrites/Java/text.md

 ### Extensive Framework and Library Support

 `Airbrake-Java` works great out of the box with all plain Java applications.
 However, many modern projects take advantage of the latest and greatest Java frameworks and libraries, so `Airbrake-Java` is built to easily integrate with any third-party framework your may application rely on.  `Airbrake-Java` works well with everything from Apache `Maven` and `log4j` to `Spring` and `Struts`.
 In just a few minutes you'll have `Airbrake-Java` integrated and directly reporting exceptions from within your existing Java app.
-Plus, when integrated with a powerful logging tool like `log4j`, `Airbrake-Java` will automatically track and send exceptions to `Airbrake.io` without requiring you to write any additional code beyond the brief initial configuration.
+Plus, when integrated with a powerful logging tool like `log4j`, `Airbrake-Java` will automatically track and send exceptions to `Airbrake` without requiring you to write any additional code beyond the brief initial configuration.

 Feel free to have a look at the [documentation](https://github.com/airbrake/airbrake-java#setting-up-with-maven) for a full overview on configuring `Airbrake-Java` with third-party frameworks and libraries.

 ### Unlimited Custom Parameters

-All exceptions sent to the `Airbrake.io` dashboard include all the basic information you'd expect, such as the error message, backtrace, environment, exception origin, and more.
-However, there are often many situations where you want to associate extra information with exceptions, making them easier to manage and filter with the robust search tools found in the `Airbrake.io` dashboard, or through one of the many third-party integrations `Airbrake.io` offers.
+All exceptions sent to the `Airbrake` dashboard include all the basic information you'd expect, such as the error message, backtrace, environment, exception origin, and more.
+However, there are often many situations where you want to associate extra information with exceptions, making them easier to manage and filter with the robust search tools found in the `Airbrake` dashboard, or through one of the many third-party integrations `Airbrake` offers.

 To meet this demand the `Airbrake-Java` library makes it easy to associate near-limitless parameters with each and every exception your application may encounter.
 Whether you want to attach user information during a failed login exception, product data when a checkout fails, or anything else you can imagine, the `Airbrake-Java` tool makes it easy!

 ### Robust Exception Filtering

-`Airbrake-Java` makes it a breeze to filter the exceptions your application reports to the `Airbrake.io` dashboard, so you can ensure only the most important issues are highlighted.
-Moreover, you can also quickly filter out custom data fields, ensuring no private or sensitive information is sent to `Airbrake.io`, nor to any integrated third-party services.  `Airbrake-Java` also makes it painless to filter environment or system properties associated with each error, ensuring only the most critical information remains, before being sent along to `Airbrake.io` and wherever else you need it!
+`Airbrake-Java` makes it a breeze to filter the exceptions your application reports to the `Airbrake` dashboard, so you can ensure only the most important issues are highlighted.
+Moreover, you can also quickly filter out custom data fields, ensuring no private or sensitive information is sent to `Airbrake`, nor to any integrated third-party services.  `Airbrake-Java` also makes it painless to filter environment or system properties associated with each error, ensuring only the most critical information remains, before being sent along to `Airbrake` and wherever else you need it!

 ## Installation